Teacher Training and Introductory Level

 Teachers may apply to take Intermediate Senior Level 1 a minimum of 18 months to two years after gaining their Level 3 Intermediate Junior Certificate.

 Intermediate Senior Level 1, 2 and 3 assessments are held in November at different venues around the UK.
 Teachers can sign in and go to the IY (UK) Documents page to download the Intermediate Senior Level Syllabus.
 You can book your assessment online from 1 – 30 June (no assessments in 2017); the deadline for applications is 30 June (no assessments in 2017).
-If you wish to book a Senior Assessment place, please contact the Assessment Administrator, firstname.lastname@example.org, for a link to the application form.
+If you wish to book a Senior Assessment place, please contact the Assessment Administrator, email@example.com, for a link to the application form.
 To express interest in Senior Level 3 Assessment, please also contact the Assessment Administrator.

 Advanced Level top